 What is a server?#

 What does a server do?
 It waits for incoming connections from other servers and from client computers like your laptop or phone, and responds to requests.
 It stores your data in databases and file systems, and does the heavy lifting that needs to be done by a more powerful computer than you really need to have in your own home.
-We interact with servers every time we use a web browser or an e-mail client, and most phone apps and games have a server-side component — certainly if they invovle coordination with other people and other phones!
+We interact with servers every time we use a web browser or an e-mail client, and most phone apps and games have a server-side component — certainly if they involve coordination with other people and other phones!

 As the “cloud” grows as a concept, more and more of our computing is done on servers owned by big companies.
 We store our documents and spreadsheets on Google Drive, keep our contact information on iCloud, or let our photos be saved on Instagram.
 All of these services use Linux to power the servers that actually store the data and provide it to us in an organized and secure way.